-The Piezoresistivity, Boundary Currents predefined multiphysics coupling interface ((), found under the Structural Mechanics>Piezoresistivity branch (()) when adding a physics interface, combines the Solid Mechanics and Electric Currents, Shell Interfaces to simulate the piezoresistive effect.
+The Piezoresistivity, Boundary Currents predefined multiphysics coupling interface ((), found under the Structural Mechanics>Piezoresistivity branch (()) when adding a physics interface, combines the Solid Mechanics and Electric Currents in Shells interfaces to simulate the piezoresistive effect.
 This multiphysics interface is appropriate for situations in which the thickness of the piezoresistive layer is much less than that of the structural layer.

-When this multiphysics interface is added using the Model Wizard, a Solid Mechanics interface and an Electric Currents, Shell interface are added to the Model Builder.
+When this multiphysics interface is added using the Model Wizard, a Solid Mechanics interface and an Electric Currents in Shells interface are added to the Model Builder.

-In addition, the Multiphysics Couplings node is added, which automatically includes the multiphysics coupling feature Piezoresistive Effect, Boundary Currents.
+In addition, the Multiphysics Couplings node is added, which automatically includes the multiphysics coupling feature Piezoresistivity, Boundary Currents.

-The participating Electric Currents, Shell interface by default adds the Piezoresistive Material node with its selection set to all domains.
+The participating Electric Currents in Shells interface by default adds the Piezoresistive Shell node with its selection set to all domains.
 This node can also be added manually to the interface similar to any other material model therein.
 All piezoresistivity properties are entered in this node.

-The Piezoresistive Effect, Boundary Currents multiphysics coupling node can be active only on the selection where both features Piezoresistive Material and Linear Elastic Material (or Hyperelastic Material) are active.
+The Piezoresistivity, Boundary Currents multiphysics coupling node can be active only on the selection where both features Piezoresistive Shell and Linear Elastic Material (or Hyperelastic Material) are active.